Meet260721/Bhajan/README.md

 We add more data in json file. then create for loop for playlist.
-We removed 2 column(duration_min & duration_sec) in track table and create one new column duration_time, and print value for duration time. create one new table track_genres for relationship between track and genres. add two column track_id abd genres_id and successfully print value inside table.
+We removed 2 column(duration_min & duration_sec) in track table and create one new column duration_time, and print value for duration time. create one new table track_genres for relationship between track and genres. add two column track_id and genres_id and successfully print value inside table.
+Create album table and successfully insert all values in album table.
+Then we add try except blocks for exception handling.